MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server-storage-replication.md

 4. Select **New** to create a new partnership.

 > [!NOTE]
-Windows Admin Center 1910 supports creating Azure VMs directly:
+> Windows Admin Center version 1910 supports creating Azure VMs directly:

    a.
 From the *Storage Replica* tool within Windows Admin Center, under the *Partnerships* tab, select **New** and then under *Replicate with another server* select **Use a New Azure VM** then select **Next**.
    b.
 Specify your source server information and replication group name, and then select **Next**.<br><br>